 Berlin is a big sprawling city and the sights you might want to visit can be pretty far apart, so a small investment in an easy way to get around the city can go a long way.
 The Berlin City Sightseeing Hop-on Hop-off bus gives you a lot of freedom to visit the sights you want to see and with your ticket you can get discounts at several attractions, such as Körperwelten, the DDR museum and the Computer Spiele Museum.

 City Sightseeing Berlin also offers you the opportunity to combine your Hop-on Hop-off tickets with tickets to other attractions for even bigger savings.
-You can combine your ticket with a shuttle bus service to Charlottenburg Palace, with a cruise on the river Spree, or with a visit to the Berlin Icebar or Madame Tussauds and several more.
+You can combine your ticket with a cruise on the river Spree, or with a visit to the Berlin Icebar or Madame Tussauds and several more.

 Berlin has a rich history, dating back to the 13th century.
 Ever since 1417 it has been the capital of a state or country, from the Margraviate of Brandenburg to the Kingdom of Prussia, the German Empire and all the way through to today’s Federal Republic of Germany.
 This rich history can be seen in many of the city’s famous sights, several of which can be visited for free.